-Power is one of the most critical components of infrastructure crucial for the economic growth and welfare of nations.
+Power is among the most critical component of infrastructure, crucial for the economic growth and welfare of nations.
 The existence and development of adequate infrastructure is essential for sustained growth of the Indian economy.

 India’s power sector is one of the most diversified in the world.
 Sources of power generation range from conventional sources such as coal, lignite, natural gas, oil, hydro and nuclear power to viable non-conventional sources such as wind, solar, and agricultural and domestic waste.
 Electricity demand in the country has increased rapidly and is expected to rise further in the years to come.
 In order to meet the increasing demand for electricity in the country, massive addition to the installed generating capacity is required.

 In May 2018, India ranked fourth in the Asia Pacific region out of 25 nations on an index that measured their overall power.
 India was ranked fourth in wind power, fifth in solar power and fifth in renewable power installed capacity as of 2018.
 India ranked sixth in the list of countries to make significant investments in clean energy at US$ 90 billion.
 India is the only country among the G20 nations that is on track to achieve the targets under the Paris Agreement.